Jose Miranda Player Props: Twins vs. Yankees

-The Minnesota Twins, including Jose Miranda (.308 batting average in his past 10 games), take on starter Jhony Brito and the New York Yankees at Target Field, Monday at 7:40 PM ET.
+The Minnesota Twins and Jose Miranda, who went 0-for-3 last time in action, battle Nestor Cortes Jr. and the New York Yankees at Target Field, Tuesday at 7:40 PM ET.

-In his most recent appearance, he had two hits (going 2-for-3) against the Nationals.
+He had a hitless performance in his last game (0-for-3) against the Yankees.

 Jose Miranda Game Info & Props vs. the Yankees